-1) Pick a system (metric or inch), then the bolt diameter.
+1) Pick a system (metric or inch), then the bolt or screw diameter.

-3) Friction factor K: this is the biggest real-world uncertainty.
-Lubrication, coatings, thread condition, and washers can change K a lot.
+3) Friction factor K: this is the biggest real-world uncertainty in bolt tightening torque calculation.
+Lubrication, coatings, thread condition, and washers can change K significantly.

 Practical notes: